roberson3d/roberson3d.github.io/index.md

 **Fantasy collectable card game.**
 [trailer&rarr;](https://www.youtube.com/watch?v=-RbpLFSfie4)

-Spellstone was built off of the technology from Synapse's previous CCG, Tyrant Mobile.
+Spellstone was built off of the technology from Synapse's previous CCG, Tyrant Unleased.
 I was the main engineering responsible for updating, improving, or rebuilding old systems to work within the new design as well as introducing new features to the game.

 ### Other Titles